AHolwell/HomeLINK/README.md

 Following the `getting started` steps below will deploy resources to your AWS account

-If you would rather not deploy the api I will have it hosted at `api.homelink.nuvolaconsulting.co.uk` and will provide you with the credentials for some users.
+If you would rather not deploy the api I will have it hosted at `api.homelink.nuvolaconsulting.co.uk` for the week and will have provided you with the credentials for some users in my email.

 Note I have manually disabled signups for the hosted version, please use the provided credentials.
 Further, though not part of the IaC, the API will be rate limited.

-## Get started
+## Get Started

 The following steps assumes you have access to an AWS account with sufficient IAM permissions to provision.
 Further you will need the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed on your machine.